Maldita Castilla: Development

 Castilla is Spanish for Castile (a place of historic significance in Spain), while maldita, meaning "cursed" (also meaning "damned" or "maledict"), is used as an exclamation of anger at times of difficulty or danger.
 The game was inspired by Amadis of Gaul, a sixteenth-century Spanish chivalric romance.

 The gameplay is inspired by the games Shinobi and Ghost and Goblins.

 The original version of the game was released in December 2012 as a free download.

 The audio of the game is meant to emulate the Yamaha YM2203 sound chip and there are effects to simulate the visual display of a Cathode-ray tube television.

-The game can be downloaded for free from the website of its author, Juan Antonio Becerra, who uses the pseudonym "Locomalito".
+Between 2012 and 2016, the game was available as a free download from the website of its author, Juan Antonio Becerra, who uses the pseudonym "Locomalito".
 The chiptune music was composed by Gryzor87, who was able to bring the unique feeling of the Sega Genesis sound chip.

 In 2016, Juan Antonio Becerra signed an agreement with Abylight Studios to bring Locomalito titles, including Maldita Castilla, to consoles.
 Cursed Castilla extended edition includes brand new game stages, bosses, and enemies, as well as new songs from the original soundtrack and remastered audio.

 The original game was developed in GML, the programming language used in GameMaker, which supports PC, PS4, Xbox One, and mobile, but not Nintendo 3DS.
 In order to port Cursed Castilla to Nintendo 3DS in the most efficient time possible, Abylight used the C++ Code generated by GameMaker to export the native mode and linked it to their own compatible API.
 The rest of the graphics, sounds, path, and elements were obtained by their development team from the GameMaker data files.

 Abylight maximized the 3D features of the console by working on all the elements of Cursed Castilla to give an immersive experience and feeling of depth.
 Instead of reallocating secondary elements of the UI to the bottom screen of the Nintendo 3DS, the console was transformed into something similar to an arcade machine with controllers that are 100% functional.